Have you stopped using drugs and now feel lost and confused about what to do with your life?

 Expand your support network

-Develop your self-esteem and strengths
+Develop your strengths and self-esteem

 Achieve your goals and aspirations in life